Structuring a Manga Chapter

 3 essential hook types:

-- Intermediate hooks: Every 5-6 pages, relaunch interest (revelation, danger)
+- Intermediate Hooks: Every 5-6 pages, reignite interest (revelation, danger)

-Cliffhanger examples: Unexpected enemy appears, shocking reveal, ally in danger, mystery deepens.
+Cliffhanger Examples: Unexpected enemy appears, shocking revelation, ally in danger, mystery deepens.

-A successful chapter mixes action AND character development:
+A successful chapter blends action AND character development:

 |---|---|

-Advice: Vary ratios between chapters to avoid monotony.
+Advice: Vary the ratios between chapters to avoid monotony.

 Checklist before validating your chapter: